-This program is designed for pediatricians, pediatric nurses and nurse practitioners.
+This program is designed for pediatricians, physician assistants, nurses and residents.

 Identify cutaneous eruptions that are markers of common and less common systemic illnesses

 Summarize key vaccinations in pediatric practice, as well as mechanisms in place to assess their safety